tobias-weiss-ai-xr/opendesk-edu/docs/ROADMAP.md

 registered.
 Rooms are booked because HISinOne's timetable says so. **Without campus management integration, openDesk Edu is just a suite of disconnected apps.
 With it, it becomes a digital campus.**

+openDesk Edu is **always downstream of HISinOne**: it **reads** identity, roles, and enrollment status, but never writes back to campus management.

 ### The Data Model

 HISinOne manages the **complete student lifecycle**: